Penis theft panic hits city

 “Dad, it is fucking crazy that you are in prison when it’s now legal.
 Please let me hire a lawyer to see what he can do about early release”

 “Honey, if you can’t do the time, don’t do the crime.
 As you now know, we made a shitload of money sellin’ weed, and that’s not allowed no how.
 When I get out.
 I’ll come up to New York City, and you can show me around.
-That’s why I really want to do the whole time.
+That’s why I really want to do the whole time of my sentence.
 I don’t want some parole officer comin’ around to break into my place and roust me or tell me I can’t leave the state to visit my Delilah in the Big Apple.
 Sounds tempting.
 Hell, it sounds biblical!”

 “I love you, dad.
 Next week.”